 Well, before this can happen, you need to have a sound understanding of accounting.
-Accounting Units 1 and 2 at DECV has you covered.
+Accounting Units 1 and 2 at VSV has you covered.

 These Units focus on the establishment of a small business and the accounting and financial management of a business, as well as extending the accounting process from a service business to that of a sole proprietor of a single activity trading business.

 Unit 1 explores the establishment of a business and the role of accounting in the determination of business success or failure.
 In this, it considers the importance of accounting information to stakeholders.
 You will analyse, interpret and evaluate the performance of the business using financial and non-financial information.
 You use these evaluations to make recommendations regarding the suitability of a business as an investment.
 You will record financial data and prepare reports for service businesses owned by sole proprietors.

 In Unit 2, you will develop your knowledge of the accounting process for sole proprietors operating a trading business, with a focus on inventory, accounts receivable, accounts payable and non-current assets.
 You will use manual processes and ICT, including spreadsheets, to prepare historical and budgeted accounting reports.
 You will analyse and evaluate the performance of the business relating to inventory, accounts receivable, accounts payable and non-current assets.
 You will use relevant financial and other information to predict, budget and compare the potential effects of alternative strategies on the performance of the business.
 Using these evaluations, you will develop and suggest to the owner strategies to improve business performance.